mozilla/pontoon/frontend/README.md

 This project is based on create-react-app.
 See the documentation.

+# Code architecture

+`src/core/` contains features that are shared in the application, in the form of modules.
+There should be as little code as possible in this folder.

+`src/modules/` contains the self-contained features of the application, separated in modules.

+`src/rootReducer.js` creates the main reducer to be used with Redux.
+When adding a new module with a reducer, make sure to include that reducer to `rootReducer`.

 # Integration with django

 The setup we use is based on this blog post: